-The first two ISSB Standards, IFRS S1, General Requirements for Disclosure of Sustainability-related Financial Information (S1) and IFRS S2, Climate-related Disclosures (S2) will be issued at the end of Q2 2023 and effective for reporting periods beginning after 1 January 2024.
+The first two ISSB Standards, IFRS S1 General Requirements for Disclosure of Sustainability-related Financial Information (IFRS S1) and IFRS S2 Climate-related Disclosures (IFRS S2) are effective for reporting periods beginning after 1 January 2024.

 Industry-based guidance is integral to the ISSB Standards